AidanNowa/EC551_Project/README.md

 4. Set the simulation time to be 6 seconds (Settings->Simulation->Simulation(within new window)->xsim.simulate.runtime*).

+5. Within the parameters.v file uncomment the transformation you would like to

-5. Under the 'Simulation' select 'Run Simulation' then 'Run Behavioral Simulation'.
+6. Under the 'Simulation' select 'Run Simulation' then 'Run Behavioral Simulation'.

-6. From here you can either wait for the simulation to complete or monitor the destination folder until the completed image appears.
+7. From here you can either wait for the simulation to complete or monitor the destination folder until the completed image appears.
 The simulation can take 5+ minutes but the completed image should appear within a minute.

 ## System Architecture Overview
 ![overview](/images/551_overview_arch.png)